-The Southern Rivers region is on the east coast of NSW, extending from Stanwell Park in the north to the Victorian border in the south.
-The region has a total area of 32,000 km2.
+The Southern Rivers region is on the east coast of New South Wales, extending from Stanwell Park in the north to the Victorian border in the south.
+The region has a total area of 32,000 square kilometres.
 Major waterways are the Shoalhaven, Snowy and Genoa rivers and Lake Illawarra.

 - Native vegetation (PDF 1.5MB)